 Our success in driving business performance and executing our growth strategy is dependent upon the efforts of our senior management personnel and our ability to attract and retain other highly qualified management and technical personnel.
 Because of the complex nature of many of our products and services, and our focus on technological and product innovations, we are generally dependent on an educated and highly skilled workforce, including our engineering talent and our sales professionals.
 We strive to attract and hire talented employees, as well as support their growth, development, and engagement.
 However, we face competition for management and qualified technical personnel from other companies and organizations, which has intensified for a variety of reasons, including wage inflation, sustained labor shortages, and a shift toward remote work.
 Therefore, we may not be able to retain our existing management and technical personnel or fill new management or technical positions or vacancies created by expansion or turnover at our existing compensation levels.
 Although we have entered into change of control agreements with some members of senior management, we do not have employment contracts with our key executives.
-As some of our key executives approach retirement age, we have made a concerted effort to reduce the effect of the loss of our senior management personnel through management losses occur earlier than anticipated.
-The loss of members of our senior management and qualified technical personnel solut key management losses occur earlier than anticipated.
-The loss of members of our senior management and qualified technical personnel acoust is significant time and resources to identify and integrate key new personnel should key management losses.
+As some of our key executives approach retirement age, we have made a concerted effort to reduce the effect of the loss of our senior management personnel through management succession planning.
+However, we may be required to devote significant time and resources to identify and integrate key new personnel should key management losses occur earlier than anticipated.
+The loss of members of our senior management and qualified technical personnel could have a material adverse effect on our business.